 Contact Address: Scientist-In-Charge, Central National Herbarium, P.O.
 B. Garden, Howrah-711 103, West Bengal, Phone: +91-33-26683235

 In view of the prevailing conditions related to Novel Corona virus (COVID – 19) outbreak, being reported from different parts of the country, most of the Educational Institutions in different states, including West Bengal are closed.
-In this connection, considering the safety of the staff and the visitors, the Herbarium halls of this institute will be remain closed to the visitors until further notification.
+In this connection, considering the safety of the staff and the visitors, it is decided to close the Herbarium halls of this institute to the visitors until March 31, 2020.